Woutman/burgerszoobot/README.md

 ## Usage

 - Once the server is running, open a browser and navigate to `http://127.0.0.1:8000/chat/`.
-- Enter your question in the input field and click "Send".
+- Enter your question in the input field and press "Enter" or click "Verstuur".
-- Select different **retrieval methods** by choosing the radio buttons.
-- Enable or disable **chat history** using the provided checkbox.
+- Enable or disable **steps in the RAG pipeline** or **chat history**  using the provided checkbox.

 ## Project Structure